maarten-pennings/WordClock/README.md

 ![Schematic](imgs/schematic.jpg)

+Some notes, added after the project was finished.
+ - The breadboard version suggests that the level shifter is not needed at all.
+ - With the level shifter, it is working fine.
+But the claim "playig safe" is naive; the level shifter spec suggests it can _not_ keep up with the signalling speed (800kHz).
+ - I have found another [level shifting trick](https://twitter.com/strooom/status/1107028243822141440).
+   Did not try [it](imgs/3v3-5v0-schem.png) out myself, but a quick [measurement](imgs/3v3-5v0-scope.png) seems to validat it.

 I added the level shifter in a similar manner as that I added the expansion board for the button.
 But this boards has no mechanical stress, so I used only two wires to tie it to the ESP board.